 No, the eVisa is valid only for entry into Morocco.

-Content Disclaimer: This information reflects updates as of September 2025.
+Content Disclaimer: This information reflects updates as of February 2026.
 Please verify details with official agencies, embassies, and airlines before travel.